Bartolome Vicente Bacarro: AFP Chief

+Bacarro's appointment was also the first under the appointment of President Bongbong Marcos under a fixed term of three years.
+A few months after his appointment, his term later came with controversy, as Bacarro's term, despite being the first officer to be under the fixed three year term, was junior to his predecessor General Centino.
+The controversy first made noise after the editorial made by then-AFP Spokesman retired Major General Edgard Arevalo in The Manila Times named "The fates of two AFP chiefs of staff", and later caused Centino's position as a four-star officer to be more senior compared to Bacarro, barring the latter to be promoted, and later caused a rumbling in the AFP hierarchy.
+Months later, Republic Act No. 11939 was made into law and prevented fixed the problems occurred under Republic Act No. 11709.
+On January 7, 2023, Bacarro was eventually replaced by his predecessor General Andres Centino, and retired from military service, a move aimed to fix the seniority issue under his appointment.

 Awards

 Medal of Valor

 In January 1991, then 2nd Lieutenant Bacarro was the commander of the 6th Citizen Armed Force Geographical Unit Active Auxiliary Company of the 5th Infantry Division's 21st Infantry Battalion.
 In Maconacon, Isabela, his unit figured in a 10-hour firefight against approximately 150 New People's Army rebels.
 Despite being wounded in his left thigh, he scaled a 9-foot fence surrounding the compound where his unit was pinned down by enemy fire.
 He then commandeered a truck and rammed the wall, providing his unit an exit point.
 He then had his wounded men evacuated, along with a wounded civilian.
 His 50-man force suffered three killed in action casualties and the communist rebels, sixteen.

-He was subsequently awarded the Armed Forces of the Philippines Medal of Valor by President Corazon Cojuangco Aquino on July 1, 1991 for his actions.
+He was subsequently awarded the Armed Forces of the Philippines Medal of Valor by President Corazon Cojuangco Aquino on July 1, 1991, for his actions.